 How much does it cost to attend a debate?

 Attendance to debates is free of charge.

 When do debates take place?

 Debates take place in accordance with the parliamentary programme.

 Usually they take place on Tuesdays, Wednesdays and Thursdays afternoons and occasionally on Friday mornings.

 How does one attend a debate?

-Make an advance booking by contacting Public Relations Liaison Office.
-Fill in a prescribed form.
+Make an advance booking by contacting Public Relations Office at the above email addresses.

-Full name, physical address, identity number, telephone number and date of the debate.
+Full name, physical address, identity number, telephone number and date of the debate indicating preferred house.

 Can I bring my Identity Book?